christa-ux/Recyclon/README.md

 ## About

-Our web-app called "Smart Recycling System" aims at improving the sorting of recyclables from non-recyclables using image recognition, which can reduce contamination and increasing recycling rates.
-This system will provide immediate feedback to users, educating them on proper recycling practices and contributing to long-term behavioral change.
+Our app called "Smart Recycling" aims at improving the sorting of recyclables from non-recyclables using image recognition.

+When a user scans an object, the app returns a feedback to the user about the appropriate bin for that item.

+Recycling has never been easy, and not everyone has been taught how to recycle.

+That's how our app comes in handy.
+Not only does it teach the users how to recycle, but it has a point system, encouraging them to keep recycling and compete with their friends.

 ## Team Members